tdarlington/DataTableSample/README.md

 Current iteration represents base state - static classes at business and data tiers, no efficiences for data transport.

-Current plan is to evolve to incorporate enterprise class functions and maximize efficiencies.

 DataTable interaction code has been adapted from the example described here: https://www.codeproject.com/Articles/155422/jQuery-DataTables-and-ASP-NET-MVC-Integration-Part